 Having a compatible graphics card or a graphics processor is important as it gives you a better performance when used with Photoshop.
-You even leverage on the additional features it offers.
-In this article, we’ll discuss about the graphics card requirements and how to enhance the editing performance of Photoshop.
+You even leverage the additional features it offers.
+In this article, we’ll discuss the graphics card requirements and how to enhance the editing performance of Photoshop.

 When Do You Need a Graphics Card?

-Graphics card will surely enrich your editing experience.
+Graphics cards will surely enrich your editing experience.
 Graphics card or GPU is used to maintain image quality standards, to edit large RAW or TIFF formats using Photoshop.
 A camera RAW image could easily use quite a lot of MB in memory sometimes more than a GB when in edit mode which can use take up a lot of RAM on your computer making it perform slowly.
-Graphics card with additional memory allows you refresh imaging screen quicker without consuming RAM and CPU on computer.
+Graphics card with additional memory allows you to refresh imaging screen quicker without consuming RAM and CPU on the computer.
 In simple words, without a graphics card, it would take more time to send data if you are editing a large image file.

-These Photoshop features do not work without the graphics processor – 3D, Oil Paint, Scrubby Zoom, Render – Picture Frame, Flame and Tree, Flick Panning and Smooth Brush Resizing.
+These Photoshop features do not work without the graphics processor – 3D, Oil Paint, Scrubby Zoom, Render – Picture Frame, Flame and Tree, Flick Panning, and Smooth Brush Resizing.

 Basic Display and Graphic Processor Requirements